tomahawkins/volleyball/practice.md

         - If front row players have to step back to get the ball, they don't hit, backrow hits.

 - Diving digging, safely.
-    - Slow, exagurated movements for diving floor digs, left, right, and straight ahead.
+    - Slow, exaggerated movements for diving floor digs, left, right, and straight ahead.
-    - Establish the muscule memory and slowly increase the speed.
+    - Establish the muscle memory and slowly increase the speed.

 # Mini Games